champagnealexandre/alexandrechampagne.io/content/publications/index.md

 ## Posters

-- Self-organized criticality: a prelude to avalanche models of solar flares, 2019.
+- {{% staticref "uploads/poster.pdf" "newtab" %}}Self-organized criticality: a prelude to avalanche models of solar flares{{% /staticref %}}, 2019.
 Space Climate 7 Symposium: The Future of Solar Activity.